Nursing, A.S. Admission Requirements

 ACEN

-programs at Minnesota West Community and Technical College at the Worthington, Pipestone, and Granite Falls Campuses located in Worthington, Pipestone, and Granite Falls, Minnesota are accredited by the:
+The Practical Nursing and Associate Degree Nursing programs at the Worthington, Pipestone, and Granite Falls campuses of Minnesota West Community and Technical College, located in Worthington, Pipestone, and Granite Falls, Minnesota, are accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)